-- A.1) Step A.1 is the same as Step A of clause 7.2.1, with the following addition: - upon a successful authorization, the 3GPP AAA server returns the following additional informations, regardless of which protocol variant the ePDG will select on S2b : APN-AMBR, static QoS Profile and Trace Information (Trace Reference, Trace Type, Trigger Id, OMC Identity) if applicable; - NOTE 1: Sending the static QoS profile to the ePDG enables the ePDG to enforce QoS policies based on information received via AAA infrastructure as specified in clause 4.3.4.
+- A.1) Step A.1 is the same as Step A of clause 7.2.1, with the following addition: - upon a successful authorization, the 3GPP AAA server returns the following additional informations, regardless of which protocol variant the ePDG will select on S2b: APN-AMBR, static QoS Profile and Trace Information (Trace Reference, Trace Type, Trigger Id, OMC Identity) if applicable; - NOTE 1: Sending the static QoS profile to the ePDG enables the ePDG to enforce QoS policies based on information received via AAA infrastructure as specified in clause 4.3.4.
 When GTP is used over S2b, this also allows the PGW to receive the QoS parameters possibly modified by the 3GPP AAA Proxy (when the ePDG is located in the VPLMN) to enforce QoS limitations according to the local policies and the roaming agreement with the home operator.
 The ePDG does not perform rate enforcement based on APN-AMBR. - NOTE 2: This also allows to align the GTP operations on S5/S8/S2b, i.e. the PGW receives those parameters within GTP signalling on all GTP interfaces.

 B.1) The ePDG sends a Create Session Request (IMSI, APN, RAT type, ePDG TEID for control plane, PDN Type, PDN Address, EPS Bearer Identity, Default EPS Bearer QoS, ePDG Address for the user plane, ePDG TEID of the user plane, APN-AMBR, Selection Mode, Dual Address Bearer Flag, Trace Information, Charging Characteristics, Additional Parameters) message to the PGW.
 The RAT type indicates the non-3GPP IP access technology type.
 The PDN Type shall be set based on the CFG_Request in step 1 and subscription profile in the same way as the PDN type is selected during the E-UTRAN Initial Attach in TS 23.401 [4].
 The ePDG shall set the Dual Address Bearer Flag when the PDN type is set to IPv4v6 and all SGSNs which the UE may be handed over to are Release 8 or above supporting dual addressing, which is determined based on node pre-configuration by the operator.
 The ePDG shall include Trace Information if PDN GW trace is activated.
-The Additional Parameters include the authentication credentials for an additional authentication and authorization with an external AAA server if it is required to get access for the given APN.
+The Additional Parameters include the authentication credentials for an additional authentication and authorization with an external AAA server if it was provided by the UE before this step.
+The PDN GW performs the authentication and authorization with the external AAA server if it is required to get access for the given APN.